Stein Diffusion Guidance: Training-Free Posterior Correction for Sampling Beyond High-Density Regions: Abstract

 \section{Abstract}

-Stochastic optimal control (SOC) has recently emerged as a principled framework for fine-tuning diffusion models.
-However, its dependence on computationally intensive simulations makes it impractical for fast sampling.
-In parallel, a class of training-free approaches has been developed that guides diffusion models using off-the-shelf classifiers on predicted clean samples, bypassing the need to train classifiers on noisy data.
-These methods can be interpreted as approximate SOC schemes, using Tweedie’s formula to estimate diffusion posteriors.
-In practice, however, such direct approximations can introduce significant errors, leading to unreliable guidance.
-In this work, we unify the strengths of both paradigms by proposing a novel training-free diffusion guidance framework based on a surrogate stochastic optimal control objective.
-We derive a new theoretical bound on the value function that reveals the necessity of correcting the approximate posteriors to remain faithful to the true diffusion posterior.
-To this end, we connect the problem with Stein variational inference, which seeks the steepest descent direction that minimizes the Kullback-Leibler discrepancy between the two posteriors.
-Our method, which we refer to as Stein Diffusion Guidance (SDG), introduces a principled correction mechanism and incorporates a novel running cost functional to enable effective guidance in low-density regions.
-Experiments on challenging molecular generation tasks demonstrate that SDG significantly outperforms standard training-free guidance methods, highlighting its potential for broader applications.
+Training-free diffusion guidance offers a flexible framework for leveraging off-the-shelf classifiers without additional training.
+Yet, current approaches hinge on posterior approximations via Tweedie’s formula, which often yield unreliable guidance, particularly in low-density regions.
+Stochastic optimal control (SOC), in contrast, enables principled posterior sampling but remains computationally prohibitive for efficient inference.
+In this work, we reconcile the strengths of these paradigms by introducing Stein Diffusion Guidance (SDG), a novel training-free framework grounded in a surrogate SOC objective.
+We establish a new theoretical bound on the SOC value function, revealing the necessity of correcting approximate posteriors to reflect true diffusion dynamics.
+Building on Stein variational inference, SDG computes the steepest descent direction that minimizes the Kullback-Leibler divergence between approximate and true posteriors.
+By integrating a principled Stein correction mechanism along with a novel running cost functional, SDG enables effective guidance in low-density regions.
+Our experiments on diverse image-guidance tasks and on challenging small-ligand sampling for protein docking suggest that SDG consistently outperforms standard training-free guidance methods and highlights its potential for broader posterior sampling problems beyond high-density regimes.